Devonport-Takapuna Local Board

 The Devonport-Takapuna Local Board covers from Castor Bay and Sunnynook south to the end of the Devonport Peninsula; it is separated from the Kaipātiki board area by the Northern Motorway.
 This local board sits in the Auckland Council office buildings on The Strand in Takapuna.
 These were the North Shore City Council offices until the North Shore City Council was merged into Auckland Council in 2010.
 It is part of the North Shore Ward of Auckland Council, which also includes the Kaipātiki Local Board.

 Geography

 The local board area includes the major suburbs of Devonport and Takapuna.
 It also includes the smaller suburbs of Castor Bay, Forrest Hill, Milford, Lake Pupuke, Belmont, Narrow Neck, Stanley Bay, Bayswater and Shoal Bay.

 The area extends from Sunnynook and Castor Bay in the north, to Stanley Bay and Devonport in the south, to State Highway 1.
 It features Mt Victoria, North Head, and the large volcanic crater of Lake Pupuke.

+2025-2028 term

+The current board members for the 2025-2028 term, elected at the 2025 local elections, are: